DylanMeeus/springboot_jwt_blog/_posts/2015-09-23-understanding-single-sign-on-for-the-web.markdown

 - post-series
 ---

 Nowadays, almost every website requires some form of authentication to access its features and content.
-With the number of websites and services only rising, a centralized login system has become a necessity.
-Single-sign-on is now required more than ever.
-In this two-piece post we will study how single-sign-on is implemented for the web and provide a working example using OpenID Connect (in part 2).
-Read on.
+With the number of websites and services rising, a centralized login system has become a necessity.
+Single-sign-on (SSO) is now required more than ever.
+In this two-piece post we will study how SSO is implemented for the web and provide a working example using OpenID Connect (in part 2).
+Read on!

 -----